Taman Siswa

 Taman Siswa (lit.
-'Garden of Pupils'), officially the Tamansiswa Educational Association Headquartered in Yogyakarta (Persatuan Perguruan Tamansiswa Berpusat di Yogyakarta), was a Javanese educational movement and school system founded by Ki Hadjar Dewantara in 1922.
+'Garden of Pupils'), officially the Tamansiswa Educational Association Based in Yogyakarta (Persatuan Perguruan Tamansiswa Berpusat di Yogyakarta), was a Javanese educational movement and school system founded by Ki Hadjar Dewantara in 1922.
 It began by founding a kindergarten (Taman Idria) and then through adding schools at various levels it established a University (Universitas Sarjanawiyata Tamansiswa) in 1959.